souzanmirza/ECGdashboard/README.md

 # ECGdashboard
+Hello and welcome to the repository for my Data Engineering project during my fellowship at Insight Data Science in New York 2018.
 ## Business Problem
 My project aims to:
 1. Reduce staffing costs by providing a centralized monitoring dashboard to view multiple patient's ECG signals at once.